Animist Psychology

 - Explore the strengths and limits of eco-psychology as animist praxis

-- Identify responsible ways for settlers to cultivate local Earth wisdoms
+- Identify responsible ways for settlers to enjoy local Earth relationships

 - Practice disrupting false human-nature and culture-nature dichotomies